openwallet-foundation/safe-wallet-sig/docs/wallet-safety-guide.md

    management of risk and information system security and are integral to the overall security posture of a digital wallet and supporting systems and organizations

-1. Software Bill of Materials (SBOM): An SBOM is a key building block in software security and software supply chain risk management.
+1. **Software Bill of Materials (SBOM)**: An SBOM is a key building block in software security and software supply chain risk management.
 It provides transparency into all constituent parts of the software, which is crucial for understanding exactly what has gone into the software that is being distributed and used for the wallet.
 The specifics of what is included in an SBOM can vary depending on the software in question and can provide a multitude of security advantages such as:

-    1. Handling Vulnerabilities: SBOMs allow organizations to keep track of third-party components accurately.
+    1. **Handling Vulnerabilities**: SBOMs allow organizations to keep track of third-party components accurately.
 This enables developers to evaluate associated risks, such as open-source libraries, both before and after their incorporation.
 They can systematically cross-check the inventory against databases of known vulnerabilities

-    1. Enhanced Visibility and Transparency: SBOMs improve visibility in the software supply chain.
+    1. **Enhanced Visibility and Transparency**: SBOMs improve visibility in the software supply chain.
 They generate and verify information about code provenance and relationships between components, which assists software engineering teams in detecting malicious attacks during development and deployment

-    1. Incident Response and Forensics: In case of a security incident, an SBOM can assist cybersecurity teams in identifying and addressing vulnerabilities.
+    1. **Incident Response and Forensics**: In case of a security incident, an SBOM can assist cybersecurity teams in identifying and addressing vulnerabilities.
 Organizations with SBOMs have been able to reduce response times due to their ability to map applications to vulnerable dependencies

-    1. Regulatory Compliance: Many governments and regulatory organizations now require the use of SBOMs as a standard.
+    1. **Regulatory Compliance**: Many governments and regulatory organizations now require the use of SBOMs as a standard.
 By understanding the source and licensing of each component, an organization can ensure that the use of these components complies with legal requirements and licensing terms

-    1. Efficiency: The common infrastructure and data exchange format of SBOMs could save companies time by fostering greater collaboration between organizations
+    1. **Efficiency**: The common infrastructure and data exchange format of SBOMs could save companies time by fostering greater collaboration between organizations

-1. Software Development Best Practices, Software Assurance Models and Standards: should be considered to improve software security postures for the design, development and deployment of secure software for digital wallets and include [NIST 800-218](https://csrc.nist.gov/pubs/sp/800/218/final), [OWASP SAMM](https://owaspsamm.org/about/),
+1. **Software Development Best Practices, Software Assurance Models and Standards**: should be considered to improve software security postures for the design, development and deployment of secure software for digital wallets and include [NIST 800-218](https://csrc.nist.gov/pubs/sp/800/218/final), [OWASP SAMM](https://owaspsamm.org/about/),